Nyr/openvpn-install/README.md

 Once it ends, you can run it again to add more users.

-###I want to run my own VPN but don't have a server for that.
-Where can I get one?
+###I want to run my own VPN but don't have a server for that
 There are reliable providers where you can get a little VPS for even less than one buck a month.

 **US:**